zrythm/zrythm/doc/dev/windows-build-msvc.md

 > Port them all to meson and build them as subproject

 > chocolatey also has packages for all those things: https://gitlab.gnome.org/creiter/gitlab-ci-win32-runner-v2/-/blob/master/ansible/setup.yml#L57
+> nice! does meson in the vs command prompt see the chocolatey packages by default?
+> If you have a pkgconfig from chocolatey, yes.

 # TODO

 # Thanks

-Thanks to xclaesse and lazka for explanations.
+Thanks to xclaesse, dcbaker and lazka for explanations.

 ----